 Alta Harris Park Site

-The City of Boise Parks and Recreation Department is constructing frontage improvements along Eckert Road as a part of Phase 1 of Alta Harris Park.
-The work is expected to be completed by March 2026.
+The City of Boise Parks and Recreation Department has completed constructing the frontage improvements along Eckert Road as a part of Phase 1 of Alta Harris Park.

 About Alta Harris